Q (radio show): Shad era

 The "final five" shortlist of host candidates comprised Shad, Palmater, Richler, Rameswaram and Power.
 Shad's selection was announced on March 10, 2015.
 His debut as host was on April 20, with a live broadcast from the CBC's Glenn Gould Studio.
 Producers indicated that under Shad, the program would increase its focus on music and would adopt a looser, less structured format.
 Concurrently with Shad's debut as host, the program also unveiled new theme music composed by Canadian musician Bahamas.

 Tom Power era

 Shad was replaced with Tom Power in August 2016, as the program's ratings had declined significantly over the period when he hosted.
 Palmater returned as guest host of the show for the weeks between Shad's departure and Power's debut.
 Concurrently with Power taking over the host's chair, the show also debuted another new theme song, composed and performed by Ewan and Shamus Currie of The Sheepdogs through their side project BROS.
-Other regular contributors to the show include CBC Music's Raina Douris and Odario Williams, who appear as part of a weekly segment devoted to new album releases, and Jael Richardson as a book reviewer.
+Other regular contributors to the show included CBC Music's Raina Douris and Odario Williams, who appeared as part of a weekly segment devoted to new album releases, and Jael Richardson as a book reviewer.